-Seen in a ring around the magnetic poles, the Northern Lights are created by electrically charged particles from the sun colliding with gaseous particles in the earth’s atmosphere.
+Seen in a ring around the magnetic poles, the northern lights are created by electrically charged particles from the sun colliding with gaseous particles in the earth’s atmosphere.
 The result is a spectacular show of colours from neon green to a fuchsia-purple.
-Sometimes the Northern Lights looks like a puffy, geometric beam of neon green, while other times, the Aurora Borealis covers most of the sky in an intricate design, with multiple colours bursting out in slow motioned sparkles.
+Sometimes the northern lights look like a puffy, geometric beam of neon green, while other times, the Aurora Borealis covers most of the sky in an intricate design, with multiple colours bursting out in slow motioned sparkles.